eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 For more details on the embedded disclosure policy, see \[Topic 43\].

-##### 6.6.3.4 Wallet Instance obtains User approval for presenting attributes
+##### 6.6.3.4 Wallet Unit obtains User approval for presenting attributes

-Note: In this document the term 'User approval\' exclusively refers to a User's decision to present an attribute to a Relying Party.
+**Note: In this document the term 'User approval' exclusively refers to a User's decision to present an attribute to a Relying Party.
 Under no circumstances User approval to present data from their EUDI Wallet Instance should be construed as lawful grounds for the processing of personal data by the Relying Party or any other party.
-A Relying Party requesting or processing personal data from an EUDI Wallet Instance must ensure that it has grounds for lawful processing of that data, according to Article 6 of the GDPR.
+A Relying Party requesting or processing personal data from an EUDI Wallet Unit must ensure that it has grounds for lawful processing of that data, according to Article 6 of the GDPR.**

-Before presenting any attribute to a Relying Party, the Wallet Instance requests the User for their approval.
+Before presenting any attribute to a Relying Party, the Wallet Unit requests the User for their approval.
 This is critical for ensuring that the User remains in control of their attributes.

-A Wallet Instance requests User approval in all use cases, both in proximity flow and remote flow, and including:
+A Wallet Unit requests User approval in all use cases, both in proximity flow and remote flow, and including:

 - Use cases where the Relying Party could be assumed to be trusted,